nagadomi/nunif/iw3/README.md

 When specifying a directory with the `-i` option, only image files within that directory will be processed.

 If you want to process multiple video files, create a text file (e.g., `video_list.txt`) and list the file names inside it, with each file name on a new line.
-Then, use the appropriate option to specify the text file, such as `-i video_list.txt`.
-The text file is assumed to be in UTF-8 encoding.
+Then, specify the the text file, such as `-i video_list.txt`.
+Note that the text file is assumed to be in UTF-8 encoding.

 ```
 python -m iw3 -i video_list.txt -o output_dir